-For Bahour, in the West Bank the barriers to growth that the occupation presents limit the current pattern of “artificial” growth, and could potentially collapse a market which only appears free.
+For Bahour, the barriers to growth that the occupation presents in the West Bank create “artificial” growth, and could potentially collapse a market that only appears to be free.
 For Khalidi and Samour, there is a contradiction at the center of the state building project: it seeks not to build a state, but to normalize the occupation through the imposition upon, and replacement of, resistance by a mix of free market ideology, limited “free market” practice, and the new forms of social life that come with them.
-Clearly, if these factors are intertwined, they’re going to allow different people different kinds of opportunities, and engender different cultural forms, and different attitudes about politics and resistance.
+Clearly, if these factors are intertwined, they’re going to allow different people different kinds of opportunities, and engender different cultural forms and attitudes about politics and resistance.

-Furthermore, if we take seriously the PA efforts at economy building and state building, and if we understand that neoliberalism isn’t a point in time, isn’t about utterly open markets, and isn’t complete, we arrive at different conclusions and, indeed, different questions.
-We see that neoliberalism is a piecemeal class project that functions in part by organizing markets in certain ways, using the state as a scale at which capital accumulation is organized, and establishing forms of openness, and the ideological practice of openness, as strategies to do so.
+Furthermore, if we take the PA efforts at economy building and state building seriously, and if we understand that neoliberalism isn’t a point in time, isn’t about utterly open markets, and isn’t complete, we arrive at different conclusions and, indeed, different questions.
+We see that neoliberalism is a piecemeal class project that functions in part by organizing markets in certain ways, using the state as a scale at which capital accumulation is organized, and establishing forms of openness—and the ideological practice of openness—as strategies to do so.

 And so a slightly different question emerges: in what ways is this situation stable or unstable?

-More narrowly here, I want to understand what the ideas of instability that are being mobilized by bubble talk obscure, what economic and social norms are being produced within the sphere of bubble talk, as well as in the bubble itself.
+More narrowly here, I want to understand what the rhetoric of instability in bubble talk obscures.
+I also want to understand the economic and social norms being produced within bubble talk, and as a result of bubble talk in the bubble itself.

-It is clear that new forms of lending and debt in Palestine are enabling consumer spending on all the so-called luxury goods—homes, goods, cars—that these accounts, for various reasons, understand as not Palestinian enough, or perhaps as too expensive, or too unlikely for Palestine.
-However, here, as elsewhere, the accumulation of debt in one place is consistent with the accumulation of wealth another, and the market itself is productive of ideas of individual need.
+It is clear that new forms of lending and debt in Palestine are enabling consumer spending on all the so-called luxury goods—homes, food, cars—that these accounts, for various reasons, understand as not Palestinian enough, or perhaps as too expensive, or too unlikely for Palestine.
+However, here, as elsewhere, the accumulation of debt in one place is consistent with the accumulation of wealth in another, and the market itself produces ideas of individual need.

 The increase in personal debt, and reference to the 2008 crisis in the US, is one of the main reasons for the bubble talk.
-The debt market in the West Bank, however, differs from that in the US—new forms of mortgage lending are insured against collapse and political risk by NGOs and international aid organizations, and banks allegedly have recently released salaries to PA employees only after receiving loan payments.
+However, the debt market in the West Bank differs from that in the US.
+New forms of mortgage lending are insured against collapse and political risk by NGOs and international aid organizations, and banks allegedly have recently released salaries to PA employees only after receiving loan payments.
 So even if the West Bank were to see a wave of defaults, which may happen in the future, Palestinian lenders enjoy various forms of insulation.

 Consumer spending is enabled by this debt and the peculiarities of the West Bank labor market.
 Should a mass bankruptcy occur, we would almost certainly see West Bank labor mobilized to generate wages.
-The West Bank is both a captive market and the container of a labor force that can be activated or disabled through permits and other mechanisms, and a consumer debt bubble could be remedied by increasing the number of work permits to Israel, or, perhaps, by another move to seriously attempt dormant proposals for truck-to-truck trade and industrial zones, and by PA wages and direct disbursements.
+The West Bank is both a captive market and the container of a labor force that can be activated or disabled through permits and other mechanisms, and a consumer debt bubble could be remedied by increasing the number of work permits to Israel, or, perhaps, by a serious attempt at dormant proposals for truck-to-truck trade and industrial zones, and by PA wages and direct disbursements.

 New mortgages are based on a reorientation and simplification of the land regime in Palestine.
-Through large-scale development on land purchased by developers and registered, or, in at least one well-known case, reparcelized by the PA, there are more clearly-titled apartments that can be used as collateral, and because land ownership rights are effectively vested in developers rather than individual buyers, these mortgages are further insulated from the market.
-Finally, under the current situation, it’s hard to imagine that land prices will fall in Palestine, given the actual scarcity of land in the urban centers, and the artificial scarcity of land produced by Israeli blue-line plans, the Oslo regime of Areas A, B, C, Israeli home demolitions, and so on.
+Through large-scale development on land purchased by developers and registered or, in at least one well-known case, reparcelized by the PA, apartments are being built with clear-enough title that they can be used as collateral for long-term loans.
+And because land ownership rights are effectively vested in developers rather than individual buyers, individual mortgages are further insulated from the market.
+Finally, under the current situation, it’s hard to imagine that land prices will fall in Palestine, given the actual scarcity of land in the urban centers, and the artificial scarcity produced by Israeli blue-line plans, the Oslo categories of Areas A, B, C, Israeli home demolitions, and so on.

-The question of a government debt bubble is more complicated, and I won’t really deal with it here, except to say that many have argued that the PA is backed and propped up by the Israeli government and international aid and thus debt is a condition of its existence.
-While the PA regularly fails to meet its salary requirements, Israel just as regularly steps in to help by disbursing money it has withheld illegally or under the terms of the Paris Protocol.
-Given the vested interests of Israel and the international community in the PA, collapse seems unlikely.
+The question of a government debt bubble is more complicated, and I won’t deal with it here, except to say that many have argued that the PA is backed and propped up by the Israeli government and international aid.
+Debt is a condition of its existence.
+While the PA regularly fails to meet its salary requirements, Israel just as regularly steps in to help by disbursing money it has withheld under the terms of the Paris Protocol or illegally.
+Given the vested interests Israel and the international community have in the PA, economic collapse seems unlikely.